The Top Universities for Civil Engineering in Germany

 In Germany, civil engineering is called Bauingenieurwesen.
 Aspiring civil engineering students must complete three years of an undergraduate degree in engineering and then go through an accreditation process before they can use the professional title of an engineer legally.
 Below are the top ten civil engineering universities in Germany for those interested in becoming civil engineers.

 Established in 1868, the Technical University of Munich is a research university that is also one of the largest universities in the country.
-It has a noble history and has connections with 16 Nobel Peace Prize winners.
-The school’s department of civil, geo-, and environmental engineering is home to numerous research institutions, laboratories, and over 4,000 students from around the world.
+It has a noble history and has connections with 17 Nobel laureates.
+The university´s Department of Civil Engineering is home to numerous research institutions and laboratories, while the university has over 40,000 students from around the world.

 To apply to the Technical University of Munich, interested applicants must go online at the TUMonline portal.
 Once the online application form has been filled out, a paper application must be printed, signed, and mailed to the main enrolment office of the university before the application deadline.